carloscastellanos/teaching/480/Spring 2025/workshops/workshop4.md

 4. Geolocation:
 - Retrieves the user's current location using Javascript's `navigator.geolocation` property.
 - Passes the location to the `fetchPlacesFromOSM` function to fetch relevant POIs.

+### Step 2: Testing
+1. Open the app on your mobile device's browser.
+2. Grant location permissions (if you haven't done so already).
+3. Verify that POIs load dynamically from OpenStreetMap.

+## Wrap-Up and Q&A